texfaq/texfaq.github.io/FAQ-ftnsect.md

 `\protect\footnote` isn't a good idea either: the arguments of a section command are used in the table of contents and (more dangerously) potentially also in page headers.
-While footnotes will work in the table of contents, it's generally not thought a ''good thing'' to have them there; in the page header, footnotes will simply fail.
+While footnotes will work in the table of contents, it's generally not thought a "good thing" to have them there; in the page header, footnotes will simply fail.
 Whatever the desirability of the matter, there's no mechanism to suppress the footnote in the page header while allowing it in the table